no222hj/1dv610-L2/README.md

 # Get started!

-To get started import SimpleCharts and
+To get started import SimpleCharts to your project and create a instance of SimpleCharts: